umgbhalla/starred/README.md

 ## Rust

 - [fathyb/carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal
-- [BoundaryML/baml](https://github.com/BoundaryML/baml) - BAML is a templating language to write typed LLM functions.
+- [BoundaryML/baml](https://github.com/BoundaryML/baml) - BAML is a language that helps you get structured data from LLMs, with the best DX possible.
 Check out the promptfiddle.com playground
 - [postgresml/korvus](https://github.com/postgresml/korvus) - Korvus is a search SDK that unifies the entire RAG pipeline in a single database query.
 Built on top of Postgres with bindings for Python, JavaScript, Rust and C.
 - [instructor-ai/instructor-rs](https://github.com/instructor-ai/instructor-rs) - Structured outputs for LLMs
 - [tembo-io/pgmq](https://github.com/tembo-io/pgmq) - A lightweight message queue.
 Like AWS SQS and RSMQ but on Postgres.